mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   The station was the nearly empty.
 The only sign of life was two people talking in a corner near the entrance and a station attendant who knew no other job.
 The walls had notices painted on them, "No Trains – Provincial Travel Lockdown", in big white lettering, while the fog-diffused and obstruction-dimmed light of Ara painted soft shapes on top.
 The cold loitered in the unmoving air, the beginning of the end of morning winds in Heiko.

   She called, "Pomri!", in case she was waiting elsewhere.
 Her echoes bounced off of the walls, absent of people to muffle them.
-She looked around and saw no sign of her. *Well I guess I'm early.* She hopped off of Laen-Laen and then helped Linyu off as well before patting his cheek.
+She looked around and saw no sign of her. *Guess I'm not the only late one.* She hopped off of Laen-Laen and then helped Linyu off as well before patting his cheek.
 The two cautiously approached the pair in the corner.
 There was a young man in an mechanic's uniform who looked like he had skipped sleep the night before and a woman about his height and build, twiddling with a small steel bar.

   She greeted them, "Hi there.
 Do you happen to know the time?"